develprr/metamatic-blog/_posts/2023-04-09-many-to-many-relationships-with-mongodb.markdown

 Let's think about it.
 Isn't it a really natural way to see the world?
 Actually, can you think about the world without relations at all?

 For example, think about a school.
-A school can has many pupils.
+A school can have many pupils.
 Typically, a pupil belongs to one school.
 That's a typical one-to-many relation.
 A course can be attended by many pupils.
 Yet one pupil may be attending many courses.
 This is a many-to-many relation.